Even if you’re not a pro baller, take precautions to avoid damage, while on the court.

 Pros aren’t the only ones who are susceptible to such problems.
 If you like to shoot hoops, read on to find out about common basketball injuries and how to prevent them.

-From torn ACLs to fractured knee caps (ouch!), knee problems are rife among NBA players who had their careers cut short.
-Rookie of the Year and three-time All Star Brandon Roy had to end his career in 2013 due to degenerative knees even after arthroscopic surgery, as the years of playing ball had worn away his cartilage.
+From torn anterior cruciate ligaments to fractured kneecaps, knee problems are rife among National Basketball Association (NBA) players, who had their careers cut short.
+Rookie of the Year and three-time All-Star Brandon Roy had to end his career in 2013 due to degenerative knees, even after arthroscopic surgery, as the years of playing ball had worn away his cartilage.

 Call for an Appointment